Protecting your eyes in the tanning bed – here’s why it matters

 – Provide goggles for every session,

-– Educate clients on the importance of eye protection,
+– Educate clients about the necessity of eye protection

-– Maintain hygiene of all accessories (UV or alcohol-based cleaners),
+– Maintain hygiene of accessories (UV or alcohol-based agents),

 You only have one pair of eyes

-Take care of your eyes – their health is not just about seeing.
-It’s about light, colour, safety, and quality of life.
+Take care of your eyes, because their health goes beyond vision.
+It is your light, colours, safety, and quality of life.